brycewray/hugo-site/content/posts/2020/04/different-modes-different-code.md

 Since [it looks as if we'll be here a while](https://www.vox.com/future-perfect/2020/3/26/21191702/coronavirus-lockdowns-stay-home-new-cases): well, who knows?
 Stay tuned.

-**Update, 2020-04-15**: While I did make some progress on the Gridsome repo project in the ensuing days after first releasing this post, I think it will be a while---perhaps months---before I can make any serious headway.
+**Update, 2020‑04‑15**: While I did make some progress on the Gridsome repo project in the ensuing days after first releasing this post, I think it will be a while --- perhaps months --- before I can make any serious headway.
 There are a number of things the young Gridsome still doesn't do that well which, while they wouldn't be showstoppers to others, just cause it to miss the mark where I'm concerned.
 Two minor examples are ["previous post" and "next post" functionality](https://github.com/gridsome/gridsome/issues/177) and [directory-based URLs](https://github.com/gridsome/gridsome/issues/1089), but there are others. *(In the meantime, however, [I can always find other things to do](/posts/2020/04/full-11ty-js-monty/)).*
 {.yellowBox}

-**Update, 2020-05-31**: I later decided to limit the Hugo and Gatsby repos to just a sampling of the posts, especially given the [restoration of hero images](/posts/2020/05/thousand-words-indeed/).
+**Update, 2020‑05‑31**: I later decided to limit the Hugo and Gatsby repos to just a sampling of the posts, especially given the [restoration of hero images](/posts/2020/05/thousand-words-indeed/).
 While this obviously will save me work (and a modicum of sanity), the truth is that it also probably makes each repo **more** valuable to those who simply want to learn how to do a few things here and there, rather than having to download a ton of other posts and images.
 {.yellowBox}